vix-labs/.github/profile/README.md

-# Vandelay Technologies
+# VIX Labs

 **We build Web3 — from client roadmaps to passion projects.**

-Welcome to the official GitHub presence of **Vandelay Technologies**, a full-service Web3 solutions provider and internal innovation lab.
+Welcome to the official GitHub presence of **VIX Labs**, a full-service Web3 solutions provider and internal innovation lab.
 We're a collective of developers, strategists, and technologists building the future of blockchain—both for clients and ourselves.

 ## What We Do

-At Vandelay Technologies, we empower blockchain projects to scale smarter, launch faster, and grow sustainably.
+At VIX Labs, we empower blockchain projects to scale smarter, launch faster, and grow sustainably.
 We specialize in:

 - **Smart Contract & dApp Development**
   Secure, scalable applications tailored to your ecosystem.